FilecoinFoundationWeb/filecoin-foundation-site/content/blog/storage-provider-bounty-board.md

 description: The Filecoin Foundation has launched Storage Provider Bounty Board, an open tool for coordinating work priorities and tapping the collective knowledge of the Filecoin ecosystem in crowdsourcing solutions for the storage provider community.
 author: Filecoin Foundation
 image: '/images/blog/blog-hero-image.png'
+recommendedPosts: ['lorem-ipsum', 'welcome-to-the-forest', 'storage-provider-bounty-board']
 ---

 # The Filecoin Foundation has launched Storage Provider Bounty Board, an open tool for coordinating work priorities and tapping the collective knowledge of the Filecoin ecosystem in crowdsourcing solutions for the storage provider community.

 The goal of the Storage Provider Bounty Board is to:

-Improve Filecoin’s ecosystem and community support by working with community members and contributors.
+* Improve Filecoin’s ecosystem and community support by working with community members and contributors.

-Motivate more contributors to participate in the Filecoin project and to solve open issues by rewarding ongoing & existing contributors that add significant value to Filecoin.
+* Motivate more contributors to participate in the Filecoin project and to solve open issues by rewarding ongoing & existing contributors that add significant value to Filecoin.

 Visit the Storage Provider Bounty Board panel on the Filecoin Project Github, under the community repositories, to check bounty progress and find open issues.